pethaniakshay/Tools-Cheat-Sheet-and-Scripts/Java/revision/notes.md

 * ``` import java.*; ``` Will compile but not work.
 If want you define the ```ArrayList``` then you have to import the ``` import java.util.ArrayList;``` or ```import java.util.*;```

+* A class can be declared with only public or default access; the other two access control levels don’t make sense for a class

 ### strictfp keyword